DeutscheBahnAG/components/README.md

 ### Adding a New Component

+#### Option 1: Automatic Bootstrapping

+Run `yarn add-component` to bootstrap a new component for the [`@db-design/react`](https://www.npmjs.com/package/@db-design/react) package.
+You can optionally provide the component name right away, e.g. `yarn add-component radiobutton`.

+The `add-component` script will
+- Ask you for a component name if not already provided as argument
+- Validate and possibly reformat this name to match our naming guidelines
+- Give you the option to deselect some of the files which will be created
+- Let you select the section in the styleguidist documentation to add the component to

 Run `yarn dev` to start the perpetual creation of the component documentation.

+#### Option 2: Manual Creation

 This is a multi-package repository.
 Each component library is a separate Node package with its own `package.json`.
 This is managed via [Yarn workspaces](https://yarnpkg.com/en/docs/workspaces).
 They reside in `./packages`.